PLC Technician II Program FAQ

 You must obtain a 60% or higher to successfully complete each module of the PLC Technician II Certificate program.

 - Software user manual

 - Tutorial and Technical Support Access to additional online program resources

 - Online Testing

 - An optional textbook is available at an additional cost.

-While enrolled, students receive technical and tutorial support from the program's Student Support Center.
-The Student Support Center is open Monday through Friday, from 9:00 am until 10:00 pm and Saturday from 9:00 am until 5:00 pm (EST) and can be contacted by calling 1-866-279-1457 or by email at email@example.com.
+While enrolled in the PLC Technician II Certificate program, students receive technical and tutorial support from the program's Student Support Center.
+The Student Support Center is open Monday through Friday, from 9:00 am until 10:00 pm and Saturday and Sunday from 9:00 am until 5:00 pm (EST) and can be contacted by calling 1-866-279-1457 or by email at email@example.com.
 We also have dedicated Discussion Forums, where students can seek assistance from other students, view tutorials on difficult program content or direct specific questions about the program to our online tutor.